apakhbari/CheatSheets/Monitoring/Prometheus/README.md

 - we have 2 different rules: record rule + alert rule. record rule is like a cache and alert rule is for alerting
 - P8s use HTTP GET for scraping data
 - an intuitive guide for querying: You need to be able to tell it using laguage before writing it
+- You can use ` on ` and ` ignoring ` with the and operator, as you can with the other binary operators.
+In particular, ` on() ` can be used to have a condition that has no common labe4ls at all between the two operands
+- Almost all promQL functions return instant vectors, and the two that don't ` time & scalar ` return scalars